Skip to main content

 In most cases, graduate students do not need to take the EWT.
 However, if you have completed the Concordia University Continuing Education Language Institute (CELI) Intensive English as a Second Language (ESL) program and are seeking admission into the Gina Cody School of Engineering and Computer Science, you may be required to take the EWT.
 The EWT determines placement in the appropriate graduate writing course in the School.

-After you have successfully completed Advanced 2 level of the CELI Intensive ESL program with a minimum final grade of 72%, you may take the EWT.
-Contact the EWT coordinator to register for an upcoming EWT exam.
-Graduate students are NOT able to register for the EWT via the online portal.
+After successfully completing the Advanced 2 level of the CELI Intensive ESL program with a minimum final grade of 72%, you may take the EWT.
+Contact the EWT coordinator to register for an upcoming test.
+Please note that graduate students must contact the test coordinator directly to register for the EWT, as they cannot access the online portal for this purpose.

 Back to top